dragnosmz/dragnosmz.github.io/content/About.md

 My main interests at the moment are Deep learning and Programming language implementation.

-I believe in clean, readable code and I generally prefer languages with strong types I'm known for a various projects in *nix communities,
+I believe in clean, readable code and I generally prefer languages with strong types.
+I'm known for a various projects in *nix communities,
 *[notthearchsetup](https://github.com/dragnosmz/notthearchsetup)* , *[coffee-fetch](https://github.com/dragnosmz/coffee-fetch)* and *[ozsh](https://github.com/dragnosmz/ozsh)* just to name a few.